open-webrtc-toolkit/owt-server/doc/servermd/RESTAPI.md

 ----------------------

 # 1 Introduction {#RESTAPIsection1}
 Open WebRTC Toolkit solution provides a set of REST (Representational State Transfer) API for conference management.
-Manager clients can be implemented by different programming languages through these APIs.
+Management clients can be implemented by different programming languages through these APIs.
 # 2 Definitions {#RESTAPIsection2}
 Resource: the kind of data under manipulation<br>